 - Q Which foods can help prevent magnesium deficiency?

 - Q What is the recommended daily dosage for magnesium?

 - Q How effective is magnesium for migraines?

 - Q Is there an upper limit on magnesium?

 - Q What health problems can a magnesium deficiency cause?

-- Q How does magnesium work?
+- Q How does a magnesium deficiency affect health?